Corporate Governance

 Compliance and risk management-related

-• Activities of the Compliance Committee and the Total Risk Management Committee
+• Activity status of the Compliance Committee and the Total Risk Management Committee

 Finance, investment, and loan-related

-• Financial measures (fund management, and shareholder returns)
+• Implementation of financial measures (fund management and shareholder returns)

 Basic Policy on Officer Remuneration and Composition of Officer Remuneration